Advanced Tutorial

 : Membrane segmentation of cc1691_isonet.mrcpick_batch.txt

-: A file you can use to pick particles in many flattened tomograms without the GUImodel_epicker.pth
+: A file used for picking particles in many flattened tomograms without the GUImodel_epicker.pth

 : A pretrained model for EPickertrainset_id1/